 Therefore, I do not think I lack anything.
 Perhaps, living in China, continuously experiencing deprivation and loss, is a greater path that is gifted to us by God.
 Brothers and sisters in the West, please pay attention to our situation and pray for us.
 We would be grateful for that.

 Gianni has been detained several times by the local authorities.
 The landlord of his rented apartment repeatedly threatened.
-Electricity and water at his home shut off by the police.
+Electricity and water at his home were shut off by the police.
 Keyhole to his apartment’s door filled with glue.
 All this because he refused to budge and leave his house church to join a government-vetted Three-Self church.

 *Name changed for security reasons.